CafeKit cup logo

 R0-02 auth setup

-One runtime from first prompt to release
+From first prompt to verified release

-Runtime Workflow
+Runtime flow

-Install the runtime bundle
+Install the runtime into your repo

 Run `npx @haposoft/cafekit` in the project root.